 Still, when Maniscalco first heard about the CGM in the Cloud community not long after his son's diagnosis, the family was not quite ready to go down that road yet.

 Then, during a couple of important meetings at work, Maniscalco silenced his phone alerts and forgot to turn them back on afterward.
 The alerts stayed silenced overnight, so when Zach had a low blood sugar there was no audible alert from the Dexcom for his parents to hear.
-Luckily, the hypo wasn’t too severe and all turned out OK, but it sure got the D-Dad thinking.
+Luckily, the hypo wasn’t too severe and all turned out OK, but it sure shook him up.

 “That was the first time this had happened, and I thought, ‘This is insane, there has to be a better way.'
 That was the catalyst for trying to do something different.
 Why can’t it turn on my lights in the bedroom?
 From a technical perspective, there was no reason this couldn’t happen.”